Day 1 Fly to Mendoza, Argentina

 Suggested optional tours click here

-After a leisurely morning, you are picked up for a drive to Rocha Lagoon.
-This spot is well known for its bird watching opportunities and is a protected area.
+After a leisurely morning, you are picked up for a drive to La Paloma light house, where you bike to the Rocha Lagoon.
 Canoe across the lagoon while keeping your eyes peeled for wildlife.
-On the other side, enjoy a picnic lunch before heading out on bikes.
-Ride to La Pedrera, a quaint coastal village on the emerald coast of Uruguay.
+Enjoy a picnic lunch with local products and then continue onto the coastal town of Jose Ignacio.

 Transfer back to Montevideo this morning for your return flight home.